-Birth Skills workshop-

 — Marta

-And yet, this KEY piece of the jigsaw of birth preparation is often missed, or skimmed over, in most antenatal preparation and hypnobirthing courses:
+And yet, this KEY piece of the jigsaw of birth preparation is often missed, or skimmed over,

-• How can you avoid exhaustion (one of the leading reasons for labour stalling and/or transfer to labour ward?)?
+• How can you avoid exhaustion (one of the leading reasons for labour stalling and/or transfer to labour ward)?

 • How can your birth partner practically & physically support you in that process?